datacarpentry/image-processing/episodes/08-edge-detection.md

 ## Other edge detection functions

-As with blurring, there are other options for finding edges in OpenCV.
+As with blurring, there are other options for finding edges in skimage.
 These include `cv2.Sobel()`, which you will recognize as part of the Canny method.
 Another choice is `cv2.Laplacian()`.